EV3lindaboi/EV3lindaboi/README.md

 <a href="https://beta.wolf3d.net/users/167" title="wolf3d" alt="wolf3d">![](./buttons/wolf3d.gif)</a>

 #### I also have Zandronum and ZDoom forum accounts.
 They're both named VL2M STUDIO
-#### If you see other accounts with the names VL2M STUDIO, veganlies2me, EvelinDaBoi, or The Explosives Factory, either it's an account that I use and that I simply didn't mention here (I have a twitch account), an account that I have abandoned (such as the Instagram account), or a fake
+#### If you see other accounts with the names EV3, EV3lindaboi, VL2M STUDIO, veganlies2me, EvelinDaBoi, or The Explosives Factory, either it's an account that I use and that I simply didn't mention here (I have a twitch account), an account that I have abandoned (such as the Instagram account), or a fake

 ###### buttons made with hekate2's button maker

-#### if you want to contact me you can send me a discord message @vl2mstudio or an email @vl2mstudio@proton.me
+#### if you want to contact me you can send me a discord message @evelindaboi or an email @vl2mstudio@proton.me

 ## ADS BUT COOL:
 <a href="http://acvid.carrd.co/" title="acvid" alt="acvid">![](./buttons/acvid.png)</a>